atolab/zenoh-web/content/docs/migration_1.0/Kotlin.md

  #### Maps

- Maps are supported as well, with the restriction that their inner types must be either:
+ Maps are supported as well, with the restriction that their inner types must supported primitives:
  - `Number`
  - `String`
  - `ByteArray`